Coarse Grained Quantum Dynamics: Path integral formalism

 \section{Path integral formalism}

-The time evolution of the reduced density matrix has a path integral formalism going back to Feynman and Vernon \cite{Feynman:1963fq,feynman2012quantum}.
-As ever, while the results are equivalent to those we arrived at above, the path integral leads to a particularly nice presentation, and points to an avenue for a systematic computation of higher-order corrections.
-Related results appear in the literature (see \cite{breuer2007theory}\ for a discussion and references), but they are worth recalling and discussing with an eye to the physical systems at hand.
+The time evolution of the reduced density matrix has a path integral formalism going back to Feynman and Vernon \cite{Feynman:1963fq,feynman2012quantum}, which points to an avenue for a systematic computation of higher-order corrections.
+Related results appear in the literature (see \cite{breuer2007theory}\ for a discussion and references).

 Many readers may be familiar with this formalism in the context of quantum Brownian motion \cite{Caldeira:1982iu}\ and quantum dissipation \cite{Caldeira:1981rx,Caldeira:1982uj,Leggett:1987zz}; the coupled oscillator model (\ref{eq:coupledoscmodel})\ is a classic example to which this formalism has been applied.
 As we discussed in \S3.4.2, the ``bath" of oscillators $x_{\ell}$ in these models contains a continuum of oscillators down to low frequencies, with a spectrum designed so that energy is dissipated into the bath without returning to the observed system over the lifetime of the experiment.
 Furthermore the bath is typically taken to be at finite temperature.
 In our discussion, the ``bath" consists of degrees of freedom with high frequencies, which are generally in the ground state at leading order in $\lambda$.